dansleboby/ZoomPHP-sdk/docs/Api/SIPConnectedAudioApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$account_id = "account_id_example"; // string | Unique Identifier of the Account.
+$account_id = 'account_id_example'; // string | Unique Identifier of the Account.
 To retrieve SIP trunks assigned to a Sub Account, provide the account ID of the Sub Account in the as the value of this field.
 To retrieve SIP trunks of a Master Account, provide `me` as the value of this field.

 try {
     $result = $apiInstance->listSIPTrunks($account_id);